 Elegant Schwalm Butterflies stitched with hand-dyed silks on linen

 It took six hours to embroider your one of a kind elegant Schwalm butterfly.
 I started by stitching a tiny chain stitch along the wing's edge using hand-dyed silk.
 This line of stitches then got covered with buttonhole stitch giving the wings a pretty pearly edging.
-During the next step I removed every fourth thread in both directions from the fine linen ground fabric.
+During the next step, I removed every fourth thread in both directions from the fine linen ground fabric.
 The formed grid was then filled with two different Schwalm patterns: Gefieder (feathers) for the bottom wings and Herzchen (hearts) for the upper wings.
 I carefully cut out the upper wings and attached them to the ground fabric.
-Thanks to the paper covered wire added in with the stitching, the wings can be bend in a more life-like position.
+Thanks to the paper-covered wire added in with the stitching, the wings can be bend in a more life-like position.
 To complete the butterfly, I added a bit of fluffy hand-dyed silken chenille.
 The finished butterfly was then mounted into a 4cm Dandelyne wooden mini-hoop.
-To protect your butterfly from dust and dirt, it sits behind glas in a 15x15x1,7cm wooden frame.
+To protect your butterfly from dust and dirt, it sits behind glass in a 15x15x1,7cm wooden frame.